-We are involved in legal proceedings relating to our terminated arrangement with Canexus Corporation.

-On October 6, 2015, we entered into an agreement to acquire all of the issued and outstanding common shares of Canexus Corporation by way of a court approved plan of arrangement.
-On June 30, 2016, we notified Canexus Corporation that (a) we had terminated the agreement effective June 30, 2016 because it had breached the arrangement agreement, (b) it failed to remedy the breach, and (c) that we were seeking a \$25-million termination fee.
-Canexus Corporation filed a claim for a reverse termination fee of \$25 million from Superior.
+We were involved in legal proceedings relating to our terminated arrangement with Canexus.
+On October 6, 2015, we entered into an agreement to acquire all of the issued and outstanding common shares of Canexus by way of a court approved plan of arrangement.
+On June 30, 2016, we notified Canexus that (a) we had terminated the agreement effective June 30, 2016 because it had breached the arrangement agreement, (b) it failed to remedy the breach, and (c) we were seeking a CDN \$25 million termination fee.
+Canexus filed a claim for a reverse termination fee of CDN \$25 million from Superior.

-On December 22, 2022, the Court of Queen's Bench of Alberta ruled against Superior and required us to pay Canexus Corporation (now known as Chemtrade Electrochem Inc.) a \$25 million reverse termination fee, plus judgment interest.
-On January 19, 2023, we filed an appeal with the Court of Appeal of Alberta, which is scheduled to be heard in the first half of 2024.
+On December 22, 2022, the Court of the King's Bench of Alberta ruled against Superior and required us to pay Canexus (now known as Chemtrade Electrochem Inc.) a CDN \$25 million reverse termination fee, plus judgment interest.
+On January 19, 2023, we filed an appeal with the Court of Appeal of Alberta, which was heard in May 2024.